The Ultimate CDL Guide: Everything Drivers Need to Know

 Step 1: Get a Commercial Learner’s Permit (CLP)

-Before taking the CDL skills tests, you’ll need a commercial learner’s permit CLP.
-This learner permit allows you to practice with a licensed CDL holder next to you.
+Before taking the CDL skills tests, you’ll need a commercial learner’s permit (CLP).
+A CLP allows you to practice driving a commercial motor vehicle with a licensed CDL holder next to you.

 To qualify, you’ll need: